hth313/OS4/doc/secondary.rst

 .. index:: functions; secondary FAT, secondary FAT

-The secondary FAT structure is different to the ordinary FAT and consists of several parts:
+The secondary FAT structure is different compared to the ordinary FAT and consists of several parts:

 #.
 A root pointer to the secondary FAT start is a packed pointer
-   located at ``0xFC2`` in the module page.
-As this location may contain other data in modules that are not OS4 aware, the module page image must also set some upper bits in the module ID field at the end of the page, which is described next.
+   located at address ``0xFC2`` in the module page.
+As this location may contain other data in modules that are not OS4 aware, the module page image must also mark in the module ID field that this location has a valid root pointer, this is described next.

 #.
 The module identity area consists of 4 words located at
    ``0xFFB``--``0xFFE`` in the module page.
 It forms a four letter module identity.
-The upper two  bits have special meanings as follows. ``0xFFD`` tells whether the module is banked (this is defined and recommended by HP).
+The upper two  bits have special meanings as follows. ``0xFFD`` location tells whether the module is banked (this is defined and recommended by HP).
 The upper two bits in the ``0xFFE`` word tells whether there is a secondary FAT structure or not.
 If any of these two bits are set, the word at